- Published: Jun 8, 2020

-Keep reading to learn more about CDPs, and get answers to questions like:
+Keep reading to learn more about CDPs and get the CDP definition and answers to questions like:

 - What is a customer data platform?